simpleidserver/FaasNet/docs/documentation/eventmesh/plugins.md

 EventMesh server supports plugins.
 Plugins extend core functionality in a variety of ways:
 * Support more protocols.
 * Support more sink connectors.
 A sink connector consumes records from an event store or message broker and stream the data events to the EventMesh server.
+* Support more discovery methods.
+To form a cluster, new nodes need to be able to discover their peers.

 ## Install a plugin